Soil: Contamination

 Soil contamination at low levels is often within a soil's capacity to treat and assimilate waste material.
 Soil biota can treat waste by transforming it, mainly through microbial enzymatic activity.
 Soil organic matter and soil minerals can adsorb the waste material and decrease its toxicity, although when in colloidal form they may transport the adsorbed contaminants to subsurface environments.
 Many waste treatment processes rely on this natural bioremediation capacity.
 Exceeding treatment capacity can damage soil biota and limit soil function.
 Derelict soils occur where industrial contamination or other development activity damages the soil to such a degree that the land cannot be used safely or productively.
 Remediation of derelict soil uses principles of geology, physics, chemistry and biology to degrade, attenuate, isolate or remove soil contaminants to restore soil functions and values.
 Techniques include leaching, air sparging, soil conditioners, phytoremediation, bioremediation and Monitored Natural Attenuation.
 An example of diffuse pollution with contaminants is copper accumulation in vineyards and orchards to which fungicides are repeatedly applied, even in organic farming.

 Microfibres from synthetic textiles are another type of plastic soil contamination, 100% of agricultural soil samples from southwestern China contained plastic particles, 92% of which were microfibres.
 Sources of microfibres likely included string or twine, as well as irrigation water in which clothes had been washed.

 The application of biosolids from sewage sludge and compost can introduce microplastics to soils.
 This adds to the burden of microplastics from other sources (e.g. the atmosphere).
 Approximately half the sewage sludge in Europe and North America is applied to agricultural land.
 In Europe it has been estimated that for every million inhabitants 113 to 770 tonnes of microplastics are added to agricultural soils each year.

 Desertification

 Desertification, an environmental process of ecosystem degradation in arid and semi-arid regions, is often caused by badly adapted human activities such as overgrazing or excess harvesting of firewood.
 It is a common misconception that drought causes desertification.
-Droughts are common in arid and semiarid lands.
-Well-managed lands can recover from drought when the rains return.
+While droughts are common in arid and semiarid lands, well-managed lands can recover from drought when the rains return.
 Soil management tools include maintaining soil nutrient and organic matter levels, reduced tillage and increased cover.
 These practices help to control erosion and maintain productivity during periods when moisture is available.
 Continued land abuse during droughts, however, increases land degradation.
 Increased population and livestock pressure on marginal lands accelerates desertification.
 It is now questioned whether present-day climate warming will favour or disfavour desertification, with contradictory reports about predicted rainfall trends associated with increased temperature, and strong discrepancies among regions, even in the same country.